cosmos/gravity-bridge/docs/architecture.md

 In order to move an SDK based Coin to the EVM chain a user would need to sign and execute a `MsgLock` on the `ethbridge` module.
 This module will move the coins into escrow controlled by that module and event an event called `MsgLock`.

-The relayer that is configured to listen for events on the SDK chain will hear the `MsgLock` event and creat a `ProphecyClaim` containing the Lock event destined for the EVM chain.
+The relayer that is configured to listen for events on the SDK chain will hear the `MsgLock` event and create a `ProphecyClaim` containing the Lock event destined for the EVM chain.
 The event would contain the token address of a `BridgeToken` which was created with the same `symbol` as the Coin `denom`.
 Without a corresponding `BridgeToken` the `ProphecyClaim` will eventually fail.

 If a `BridgeToken` exists with the correct `denom` / `symbol` and a threshold of validators relayers have made `ProphecyClaim`s then `processBridgeProphecy` can be executed on the `Oracle` contract, which in turn executes `completeProphecy` on the `CosmosBridge` contract.
 The `completeProphecy` may also be executed automatically within the `Oracle` contract upon a threshold complete `newOracleClaim` execution.